 Lithium Iron Phosphate Battery!
 And Why That Matters

-Naturally, we can’t skip over the actual heart of this power station, and that is its battery.
+Naturally, we can’t skip over the actual heart of this power station, which is the battery.

 Now, we are in the lithium days, and lithium-ion has been around for a while.
 And as far as I know, they have no memory effect.
 For RC cars now, where we need sudden and quick power, Li-Po batteries are a big rage.
 But these guys can blow up when charging.
 While probably rare, the risk is there.
 That’s not the case with the EB3A, see below.